Ah, São Paulo.

 Continue onto Rodovia Cônego Domênico Rangoni (BR-101) and straight ahead onto Rodovia Piaçaguera-Guarujá (SP-248) until you read the town.

 Alternatively, you can go on group tours that combine a visit to a few beaches and attractions in Santos, São Vicente, and Guarujá.
-The guide picks you up in your hotel in São Paulo City and shows a few interesting places in the towns I mentioned, and you still have time to enjoy the beach.
+The guide picks you up in your hotel in São Paulo City and shows you a few interesting places in the towns I mentioned, and you still have time to enjoy the beach.
 Click here to see it on Viator.

 If you’re traveling on a budget, know that there are buses from the Jabaquara bus terminal (at the blue metro line) leaving go to Guarujá.
 A one-way trip costs about R$37 and takes around 1h20.